Tax Planning Strategies and Top Considerations for Architects and Engineers

 Furthermore, the cash method can offer a strategic advantage for taxes.
 It allows firms to defer income associated with the net receivables, potentially reducing the current year's tax liability.
 Moreover, it provides the flexibility to manage income and expenses strategically.

-Expiration of Key Provisions of the Tax Cuts and Jobs Act (TCJA)
+The OBBBA’s Impact on Key Provisions of the Tax Cuts and Jobs Act (TCJA)

-R&D Tax Credits for Architects
+R&D Tax Credits

-Architectural firms can utilize R&D tax credits by claiming eligible activities, such as developing new building materials or techniques or creating innovative design solutions to improve energy efficiency.
+Architectural and engineering firms can utilize R&D tax credits by claiming eligible activities, such as developing new building materials or techniques or creating innovative design solutions to improve energy efficiency.
 This can significantly reduce their tax burden and free up capital for further R&D in sustainable or efficient building technologies and solutions.

 The definition of R&D activities are wide ranging and can relate to many innovative activities.
 By claiming these credits, firms can reduce their long-term tax burdens and free up capital to invest in more challenging design projects.